 The initial value of each of the address fields in Table 9 is '00000001.'
-When the data set is opened, the value of each address field that corresponds to a required BDAM module is changed to the main storage address of the module; the values of address fields corresponding to modules that are not required remain at '000000001'; and the values of the DCBIOBUQ and DCBUQND fields are set to '000000000.'
+When the data set is opened, the value of each address field that corresponds to a required BDAM module is changed to the main storage address of the module; the values that are not required remain at '00000001'; and the values of the DCBIOBUQ and DCBUQND fields are set to '00000000.'